LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 - The tool is filename sensitive and will redownload/re-extract any files with changed names.
 - Some later processes require full CPU usage, mainly conversion with ffmpeg as your antivirus will be very active.
 - Works on Windows and possibly on Linux.
+- For any issues or if it fails contact me on Discord: `lostimbecile`
 ---

 **Links:**